Legoless/ViewModelable/README.md

 func viewModelDidUnload (viewModel: ViewModel)
 ```

 You can also check view model's state with using `.state` property.
 State transitions are asynchronous, because view model usually works with async operations.
-The callback does not necessarily happen on main thread, so be sure to dispatch correctly.
+The callback does not necessarily happen on main thread, so be sure to use dispatch correctly.

 # Example